johnfacey/neoncut-font/README.md

 Found a bug or have a suggestion?
 Feel free to:
 - [Open an issue](https://github.com/johnfacey/neoncut-font/issues)
 - Submit a pull request
-- Share your projects using Voltage!
+- Share your projects using NeonCut!

 ## 🎯 Inspiration

-Voltage was inspired by:
+NeonCut was inspired by:
 - Neon-lit cyberpunk cityscapes
 - Retro-futuristic arcade games
 - Digital interface design